CodeSode10/django-Bloggingrestapi.py/README.md

 # Getting Started

-First clone the repository from Github and switch to the new directory:
+First clone the repository from Github and switch to the new directory :

     $ git clone https://github.com/shivamforever/django-Bloggingrestapi.py.git